 WARNING: Avoid kickback.
 Kickback can result in severe injury or death.
-See Kickback, page 3 to avoid risk of kickback.
+See Kickback, pages 4 and 5, to avoid risk of kickback.

-A WARNING: Do not operate chain saw while
+WARNING: Do not operate chain saw while

-- · in a tree
+- in a tree

 - on a ladder or any other unstable surface

-- in any awkward position You may lose control of saw causing severe injury.
+- in any awkward position

+You may lose control of saw causing severe injury.